kevinbevin64/TidyCal/README.md

 # TidyCal
-Present iCalendar and Google Calendar events—tidily.
+Present iCalendar events in a tidy image.

 ## Plan
 - Create ingestor for iCalendar and Google Calendar events